 You can also view the current status of incidents when you drill down the Incidents tab of the selected asset in the center pane and then the Alerts tab.

-Support has been added for the Oracle SPARC T5-1B, Oracle SPARC T5-2, Oracle SPARC T5-4, and Oracle SPARC T5-8 servers.
+Oracle Enterprise Manager Ops Center supports the Oracle SPARC T5-1B, Oracle SPARC T5-2, Oracle SPARC T5-4, and Oracle SPARC T5-8 servers.

 SPARC T5 server is the next generation of T4 SPARC volume servers from Oracle.
 T5 servers are based on Sun4V (SPARC T5) chip architecture supporting Oracle VM Server for SPARC 3.0 advanced features.
 T5 runs on new SDM (Simplified Data Model) enabled ILOM 3.2.